 Heartburn is a burning sensation that extends from the bottom of the breastbone to the lower throat.
 Acid reflux or gastroesophageal reflux causes heartburn.

 The fluctuating physical and hormonal changes in your pregnancy are also a major cause for the condition.
-The hormones slow down the functioning of the lower esophageal sphincter, thereby, causing heartburn or acid reflux during pregnancy (1).
+The hormones slow down the functioning of the lower esophageal sphincter, causing relaxation of the muscle and heartburn or acid reflux during pregnancy (1).

 Women who have late pregnancies are more prone to the problem than those who become mothers at an early age.